 We’ll have a 1:1 every week for at least 30 minutes no matter what.
 This meeting discusses topics of substance, not updates.
 I’ve created a private Slack channel for the two us of to capture future topics for our 1:1s.
 When you or I think of a topic, we dump it in that channel.
 After the first 90 days, we can skip the occasional 1:1 as needed, but only one in a row.
 If we skip one week, we are definitely meeting the next week.

 We’ll have a staff meeting with your peers every week for 60 minutes no matter what.
 Unlike 1:1s, we have a shared document which captures agenda topics for the entire team.
 Similar to 1:1s, we aren’t discussing status at this meeting, but issues of substance that affect the whole team.
+This particular practice is on hold due to how our teams are structured.
+You will already have plenty of meetings with your team.

 You can Slack me 24 hours a day, 7 days a week.
 I do my best to respond quickly.